NotAShelf/nyx/README.md

 - [A list of Nix library functions and builtins](https://teu5us.github.io/nix-lib.html)
 - [Viper's Blog](https://ayats.org/)

+Additionally, take a look at my [notes](docs/notes) for my notes on specific processes on NixOS.

 ## License

-This repository is licensed under the [GPL-3.0](../LICENSE) license.
+This repository is licensed under the [GPL-3.0](LICENSE) license.